ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/arrays-lists-collections/index.md

 > The functionality described in this section does not supersede your ability to create
 > explicit registrations for these types.

-By default Rezolver also has the ability to automatically build and inject other types which are commonly used to represent series of objects:
+By default Rezolver has the ability to automatically build and inject the following types which are commonly used to represent series of objects:

 - Arrays